 FAR 52.204–21 describes, at a fairly high level, the types of safeguards needed by contractors to safeguard controlled information.
 This was taken further by the DoD.

 DFARS 252.204-712 mandates that contractors assess their information systems against the controls in NIST SP 800-171 and at a minimum document their assessment in a System Security Plan (SSP) and a Plan of Action and Milestones (POA&M).

-Larger companies generally have created a broad SSP which covers the corporate information systems and project teams, divisions, etc., create their own to highlight what is inherited from the master plan and what is specific to that work.
+Larger companies generally create a broad SSP which covers the corporate information systems, and project teams, divisions, etc. create their own to highlight what is inherited from the master plan and what is specific to that work.